Mad about Brock Turner's sentence? It's not uncommon

 "We are told that every person that comes before us is to be treated as an individual, so there's tremendous emphasis on the person in front of you."

-The maximum sentence Turner faced was 10 years.
+The maximum sentence Turner faced for the January 2015 assault was 10 years.
 Prosecutors asked for six.
-The head of the campaign to recall Judge Persky over the sentence believes two would be have been appropriate.
+The head of the campaign to recall Judge Aaron Persky over the sentence believes two would be have been appropriate.
+The judge followed a probation officer's recommendation.

+Had Turner apologized to her directly for violating her, the victim said she could have accepted a sentence of probation.
+But in the absence of remorse, he did not deserve probation, she said.

+"As this is a first offense, I can see where leniency would beckon," the woman said at his sentencing, taking a page from the California Penal Code.

 From the bench at Turner's sentencing, Persky went through the aggravating and mitigating factors judges consider in granting probation instead of incarceration on felony offenses.